Ever felt like you’re running a marathon but unsure if you’re on pace to finish?

 5. Communicate with stakeholders

-• Leverage ClickUp Daily Report Template: Let teams track daily progress, manage tasks, and coordinate efficiently across multiple teams.
-With customizable features like task statuses, fields, and views, it offers a comprehensive overview that facilitates better planning and accountability.
+- Leverage ClickUp Daily Report Template: Let teams track daily progress, manage tasks, and coordinate efficiently across multiple teams.
+With customizable features like task statuses, fields, and views, this daily report template offers a comprehensive overview that facilitates better planning and accountability.
 Generate reports and share dashboards with stakeholders to communicate project evaluation, progress, and forecasts

 Limitations of Earned Value Management